Dual Diagnosis Treatment Centers

 The term co-occurring disorder, or dual diagnosis, describes an individual who simultaneously suffers from mental health illness and substance abuse problems.
 Mental health disorders and addictions generally go hand-in-hand.
 Alcohol and drug abuse commonly co-occur with anxiety, schizophrenia, and depression.

 In the past, substance abuse and mental illness were treated as 2 separate entities in 2 separate facilities and almost always led to a relapse.
 Through years of research, field professionals now know and understand mental health issues and substance abuse must be treated at the same time in order for the patient to successfully attain sobriety.
-Silver Linings Recovery Center’s co-occurring treatment center in Bucks County, PA offers a full range of treatment services.
+Silver Linings Recovery Center’s co-occurring treatment center in Bucks County, PA and Mercer County, NJ offers a full range of treatment services.

 Dual diagnosis or co-occurring disorders, pose unique problems in the substance abuse recovery process.
 A person has a dual diagnosis when an addiction disorder occurs at the same time as another mental health condition such as depression.